Emergency & Disaster Management

 - Hazard vulnerability assessments of Wells Fargo Center, home to the Philadelphia Flyers and Sixers, The Philadelphia Art Museum and Lehigh Valley International Airport

 - Full scale exercises at Einstein Medical Center, Einstein at Elkins

 - A dramatic full scale exercise held here at the University

 - A collapsed parking garage simulation exercise at a quarry

 Take a look at some photos from Summer On-Campus Week, where students worked with a variety of agencies similar to those you would have in any community — airports, stadiums, corporations, hotels and universities.

 Saint Louis University (SLU) offers a biosecurity and disaster preparedness concentration within their Master of Public Health Program.
 Jefferson and SLU have an agreement that allows students in either program to complete up to two courses at the other institution as an elective.
 This allows our students to experience course work in specialty areas such as communicable diseases, emerging infections and epidemics.

 Through a partnership with the University and Agency Partnership Initiative of the Naval Postgraduate School and U.S. Department of Homeland Security, Disaster Medicine and Management students have access to an expanded curriculum with UAPI partners, distance-learning technology, the Homeland Security Digital Library and other resources.

 Jefferson has a student chapter in the International Association of Emergency Managers (IAEM).
-The cost to join the University's chapter is $45 per year.
+The cost to join the University's chapter is at a discounted rate.
 This is an important network to establish and has many resources that you can use as a student.